 This recipe calls for 500g of basmati rice, which must be rinsed until the water runs clear.
 Boil up some water in a kettle or in a pan.
 Then roughly chop 1 onion.
-Get hold of 1 tablespoon of butter.
+Get hold of 1 serving poon of butter (about 60g in weight).
 Avail yourself of: 10 peppercors, 8 cardamom pods and 4 cloves and 1 cinnamon stick.

 I just made up the number of spices because the truth is I can never remember exactly how many I use … but what I quoted should give a good idea of the proportions and the amounts.
 Also required will be a good amount of salt (helpful, eh?) …. about 1 tablespoon, say.

 Here is a pan in which a chopped onion is being sautéd on a gentle heat, together with all the spices in a little bit of oil and butter.
 The amount will be up to you.
 Do not overdo it with the oil, however.